CryptoManufaktur-io/vouchdirk-gcp/README.md

 * Initialize the gcloud environment:  `gcloud init`
 * You’ll be able to connect your Google account with the gcloud environment by following the on-screen instructions in your browser.

-* You can also intiliaze your environment with the following command: **example** `gcloud auth application-default login --project lido-360921`
+* You can also intiliaze your environment with the following command: **example** `gcloud auth application-default login`

 * Verify your account and project. `gcloud config list`